oschweitzer/learning-resources/angular_lesson.md

 - In the AppModule, so the service is available application wide and all elements will access this single service instance.
 Angular uses the **root injector** to inject the service.
 - In a component, so the service is only available in this component tree and will share the same service instance.
 Angular uses the **component-specific injector** to inject the service.
-- In non lazy loaded modules (eager-loaded), so the is service **is available application wide** (and not only in this module !).
+- In non-lazy loaded modules (eager-loaded), so the is service **is available application wide** (and not only in this module !).
 Angular uses the **root injector** to inject the service.
-- In lazy loaded modules, os the service is only available in the module and it gets its own instance.
+- In lazy loaded modules, os the service is only available in the module, and it gets its own instance.
 If you provide a service both in the AppModule and in the lazy loaded module, the service is available application-wide but the lazy loaded module will have a separate instance of this service.
 Angular uses a separate **child injector** to inject the service.

 The default way to inject services should still be to inject them in the AppModule (or use `providedIn: 'root'` in the `@Injectable` of the service).
 Component-wide service are to use only if it's relevant (it's still rare).
 Services in lazy-loaded module should be used if you really need a service to be module-wide.
-Finally, avoid providing services in eager-loaded module, because they will be available application-wide and it's confusing, provide them directly in the AppModule.
+Finally, avoid providing services in eager-loaded module, because they will be available application-wide, and it's confusing, provide them directly in the AppModule.

 ## AoT & JiT

 Once your code is written and the TypeScript compiler compiled your code into JavaScript code, there is still another compilation step that Angular performs.
 Angular comes with a compiler that will compile template syntax into JavaScript DOM instructions.
 By default, this compilation is done in the browser (at runtime) and that is why it is called **Just in Time (JiT) compilation**.
 This compilation may take some time and that's why it is possible to tell Angular to compile before the application is deployed (during the build process), this is called **Ahead of Time (AoT) compilation**.
-AoT compilation does some extra optimization steps so you may see errors that didn't appear in JiT compilation.
+AoT compilation does some extra optimization steps, so you may see errors that didn't appear in JiT compilation.

 > AoT compilation can be done by using the `ng build --prod` command.